rasachdev/data146/project1.md

 A package place which contains a ton of modules.
 A library is not too different from a package except that it contains a number of different packages.
 In order to use it you have to first install the package from the interpreter and then import it into your workspace. ```import numpy as np``` or ```import pandas as pd``` are examples we have used in class.
 By importing pandas as 'pd' ('pd' is the alias), the alias allows for cleaner, simpler, and shorter code.

 ## 2.
-A data frame is like a chart with mulitple rows and columns of information that can be sifted through.
-The pandas library is useful for working with data frames.
+A data frame is like a chart with multiple rows and columns of information that can be sifted through.
+The Pandas library is useful for working with data frames.
 To read a file from its remote location you can use the ```.read()``` command.
 Example:
 ```
 path_to_data = 'gapminder.tsv'
 data = pd.read_csv(path_to_data, sep='\t')